Introduction

 • A random experiment consists of repeated trials.

-• Each trial of an experiment has two possible outcomes, like success ($S$) and failure ($F$).
+• Each trial has two possible outcomes: success and failure.

-• The probability of success ($p$) remains constants for each trial.
+• The probability of success ($p$) remains constant for each trial.

 Graph of Negative Binomial Distribution